AncientTrinity/Internal-inventory-tracker/README.md

 }

-# Need to be imlemented
+# Need to be implemented

-later on when i am at the mailing part i would like all users From admin to viewer to be authenticated via a token that would be used to access the application
+Later on, when I am at the mailing part, i would like all users From admin to viewer to be authenticated via a token that would be used to access the application

-Admins - Full admin rights to Create view Update and Delete- Tickets, Assets, Users Owner
+Admins - Full admin rights to Create, view, Update and Delete- Tickets, Assets, Users Owner
 Management
 Hr